girorme/binoculo/README.md

 ---

 ## Update
-To update to the latest version use the command bellow:
+To update to the latest version use the command below:

 > ./binoculo -u